samestrin/url-shortening-api-netlify-supabase/README.md

 ![Version 0.0.1](https://img.shields.io/badge/Version-0.0.1-blue)[![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)[![Built with Node.js](https://img.shields.io/badge/Built%20with-Node.js-green)](https://nodejs.org/)

+**This has been depreciated.
+Please use [url-shortening-api-netlify-edge-superbase](https://github.com/samestrin/url-shortening-api-netlify-edge-supabase) instead.**

 **url-shortening-api-netlify-supabase** is a URL shortener service.
 It is a serverless application that provides URL shortening and retrieval functionalities.
 Utilizing Netlify and Supabase, a cloud-based database, the application offers an efficient and scalable solution for creating short URLs that redirect to the original, longer URLs.

 ### **Features**